leeju-umich/Cho_Xi_Seqscope/README.md

 * perl

 ### Example Data
 The raw dataset used for Seq-Scope paper will be available in GEO and SRA (GSE169706).
-The annoated file and H&E images can be found at https://doi.org/10.7302/cjfe-wa35.
+The annotated file and H&E images can be found at https://doi.org/10.7302/cjfe-wa35.
 Here we assume that you already have access to these example dataset.

 * 1st-seq data (typically from MiSeq)
   - abc_SeqScope_1st.fastq.gz